“Talent is the multiplier. The more energy and attention you invest in it, the greater the yield.” — Marcus Buckingham.

 You must define the company’s values and think of how you can model them every day.
 Once you have all these squared out, your next step is to reinforce the value – remember, human beings learn which behaviors are okay and which ones aren’t based on how they are rewarded or punished.
 So, you should make an effort to recognize and reward someone for exemplifying the values of the company and give constructive feedback to those who oppose them.

 Apply employee performance metrics to retain key employees

 As the boss, you should be ready to either coach your employees up or out.
 If you’ve defined these behaviors and values and some individuals are not following them, then you’ll need to hold them accountable.

-When you are hiring new staff, assess the ability of the applicants to assimilate into the high-performance culture that you have defined.
+When hiring new staff, assess the applicants’ ability to assimilate into the high-performance culture you have defined.
 If you are looking for an IT person, for instance, doesn’t just focus on how much experience that person has, instead, look into their values.
 A good candidate is one whose values align with those of your company.